vmallet/ida-plugins/README.md

 * [Localxrefs](https://github.com/devttys0/ida/tree/master/plugins/localxrefs): Finds references to any selected text from within the current function.

+* [Lucid](https://github.com/gaasedelen/lucid): Lucid is a developer-oriented IDA Pro plugin for exploring the Hex-Rays microcode.
+It was designed to provide a seamless, interactive experience for studying microcode transformations in the decompiler pipeline.

+* [Lumen](https://github.com/naim94a/lumen): A private Lumina server for IDA Pro written in Rust.

 * [MadNES](https://github.com/patois/MadNES): This plugin exports IDA names to FCEUXD SP symbols.

 * [MazeWalker](https://github.com/0xPhoeniX/MazeWalker): Toolkit for enriching and speeding up static malware analysis.
 MazeWalker’s goal is to reduce malware analysis time by automating runtime data collection and better visualization eventually helping a researcher to concentrate on static analysis and less on its dynamic part.

 * [MC68K Processor Model Extension](https://github.com/LucienMP/idapro_m68k): This is a sample plugin for extending gdb support for step-over for the M68K, and to enable type information support so you can press "y" on functions and have the parameters propagate inside and back out of the function.

+* [MicroAVX](https://github.com/gaasedelen/microavx): An AVX Lifter for the Hex-Rays Decompiler.
+It adds partial support for a number of common instructions from Intel's Advanced Vector Extensions (AVX).
+This plugin demonstrates how the Hex-Rays microcode can be used to lift and decompile new or previously unsupported instructions.

 * [mipslocalvars](https://github.com/devttys0/ida/tree/master/plugins/mipslocalvars): Names stack variables used by the compiler for storing registers on the stack, simplifying stack data analysis (MIPS only)